betfair-datascientists/predictive-models/AFL-Weekly-Predictive-Model/README.md

 * Python
 * Jupyter Notebook (Installed through the Anaconda Distribution)

 If you don't already have Python installed, we advise you to install it through [Anaconda](https://www.anaconda.com/download/).
-This also install Jupyter and is super convenient.
+This also installs Jupyter and is super convenient.

 ## AFL Data Cleaning Tutorial
 [This tutorial](https://github.com/betfair-datascientists/Predictive-Models/blob/master/AFL-Weekly-Predictive-Model/01.%20afl_data_cleaning_tutorial.ipynb) will walk you through the first steps of a typical data science project - exploring and cleaning your data.
 We will grab our Aussie Rules football data which include player statistics, match results (obtained through the [FitzRoy](https://github.com/jimmyday12/fitzRoy) package) and game odds to clean it so that it is ready for feature creation and modelling.